kzmijews/8bit-comp/doc/hw-arch-spec.md

 >
 > If the voltage lower below 1/3 Vcc on TR (trigger) pin it causes internal latch to change state of "Q" pin
 > to "1" and capacitor starts charging through potentiometr (R2) and resistors (R3 + R1).
-> Once capacitor reaches 2/3 Vcc the on THR (treshold) pin it causes internal latch to change state of "Q" pin
+> Once capacitor reaches 2/3 Vcc on THR (treshold) pin it causes internal latch to change state of "Q" pin
 > to "0" and capacitor starts discharging throught potentiometr (R2) and resistor (R3).
 > That is why it's important to keep same voltage on both pins TR and THR
 > Internal transistor inside the timer are resposnsible for charge/discharge switching.
 > Signal transformation observed on osciloscope was added below.
 The reference power supply (Vcc) is equal to 5V,
 > the potentiometer was turned into 0 ohms.
-> - channel number 1 (yellow) shows the output from capacitor C2, as you can see voltage oscillate between
+> - channel 1 (yellow) shows the output from capacitor C2, as you can see voltage oscillate between
 > 1/3 Vcc and 2/3 Vcc.
-> - channel number 2 (pink) shows the output on pin "Q" (clock)
+> - channel 2 (pink) shows the output on pin "Q" (clock)
 >
 > <p align="center" width="100%">
 >     <img src="../clock/imgs/hw-main-clock-signal.png"/>